How Can I Help My Depressed Child?

 Learn about depression.
-The Internet has tons of helpful ideas.
+The Internet has tons of helpful information.

 Consider coaching designed for teens.
 Oftentimes, teens resist going to a counselor as they assume it means they are the problem.
 A coach is far more appealing to a teen as a coaching relationship is not about blame or the past.
 The two will work as a team, focusing on the future and making clear and obtainable goals.

-Karen Wrolson is able to coach teens from across the United States – even internationally.
-Take advantage of her years of experience with teens and superior educational preparation.
+Karen Wrolson is able to coach teens from across the United States and even internationally.
+Take advantage of her 30 years of experience with teens and superior educational preparation.